 Livonia is a larger medium-sized city located in the state of Michigan.
 With a population of 93,665 people and 31 constituent neighborhoods, Livonia is the ninth largest community in Michigan.

 Unlike some cities, Livonia isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Livonia are a mix of both white- and blue-collar jobs.
 Overall, Livonia is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Livonia who work in office and administrative support (13.25%), management occupations (10.67%), and sales jobs (9.00%).

 Also of interest is that Livonia has more people living here who work in computers and math than 95% of the places in the US.

 Livonia is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Livonia’s overall crime rate is lower than average for the country.

+Livonia is a somewhat ethnically-diverse city.
 The people who call Livonia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Livonia residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Livonia include Polish, Irish, English, and Italian.
+Important ancestries of people in Livonia include German, Polish, Irish, English, and Italian.

 The most common language spoken in Livonia is English.
-Other important languages spoken here include Arabic and Spanish.
+Other important languages spoken here include Polish and Italian.